GfSE/SAF-Specification/stakeholders.md

 * Which standards, protocols, and format specifications apply to a physical interface?

   ***Rationale:  In my role, I need to validate if they fit the purpose of the system and are complaint to the systems concepts.***
-* Which system function is addressed by system requirement?
+* Which system function is addressed by a system requirement?
 * Which system functions are dependent on a systems mode or state?
 * Which users does the system support?